You, or your plan nominee or child representative, can self-manage your funding unless:

 • secluding or restraining you.

-An allegation of you being subject to offensive, abusive, or demeaning language by a family member, carer, or support person, may also mean there is an unreasonable risk to you.
+An allegation of you being subject to offensive, abusive, or demeaning language by a family member, carer, or support person, may also create an unreasonable risk to you.

-Examples of possible legal or financial harm might include if there is evidence of:
+Examples of legal or financial harm might include if there is evidence of:

 • you being financially exploited